VeraciousAI/Literature-Search/README.md

 ## Limitations:
   - Semantic Scholar API not fetching abstracts of all research papers.
 It returns abstracts as None for some reasearch papers.
 While on their website, the all abstract is available.
-  - Springer API gives constant valye of year for all research papers in *"publicationDate"* and that is "2024".
+  - Springer API gives constant value of year for all research papers in *"publicationDate"* and that is "2024".

 ## Guidance:
   - Need guidance to overcome the response time.
 The response time of a Research Paper Search Script is 2 mins 8 secs approximately.